How to read and write NFC tags

 2. Decide what to write on the tag

 NFC tags can store various types of data, including URLs, contact information, text messages, Wi-Fi credentials, and commands for smart devices.
+We use a URL in this example.

-3. Open the app and start writing
+3. Open the app

-4. Write the data to the tag
+5. Write the data to the tag

-5. Test the NFC tag
+6. Test the NFC tag

-What are the best NFC tag writer apps?
+What are the best NFC reader/writer apps?

 Google Play: NFC Tools